bluzky/tiModal/README.md

 # FlexModal
+FlexModal is a

+### - lightweight

+### - pure javascript

-FlexModal is a lightweight Jquery plugin to create modal dialog.
+ to create modal dialog.

-It's simple, easy to customize.
+It's simple, flexible and easy to customize.
 You can change source code if you want.

 ## How to use FlexModal

-### 1. Basic usage.
+### 1. CSS.

-#### Css class for overlay layer
+#### Add following CSS rules to your css stylesheet before using FlexModal
 ```css
 #flex-overlay {
   position: fixed;